Look Stylish in Casual Wear

-- 10Above all, be comfortable in every way that word can apply.Be comfortable physically, and be comfortable with the way you look.
-Nothing kills the casual style more quickly than you being unsure that you look good.Advertisement
+- 10Be comfortable physically, and be comfortable with the way you look.
+Nothing kills the casual style more quickly than you being unsure that you look good.Above all, be comfortable in every way that word can apply.Advertisement

 Tips, Tricks and Warnings

 There are some pieces that will be of immeasurable value as you try to carry off the casual but stylish look.
 Here are some of those extremely versatile wardrobe basics:

 - Well-cut dark wash jeans without too many stitches, studs, or details of any sort

 - A classic white shirt that buttons down the front.
 A cotton blend is more casual than silk or linen.